Quintus Caecilius Metellus Pius: Supporter of Sulla

-Arriving in Africa by early 86 BC, Metellus Pius started raising an army from his private clients, with the intent of joining Lucius Cornelius Sulla, who had been the principal opponent of Cinna and Marius.
+Arriving in Africa by early 86 BC, Metellus Pius started raising an army from his clients, with the intent of joining Lucius Cornelius Sulla, the principal opponent of Cinna and Marius.
 He was joined by Marcus Licinius Crassus, but both men fell out, and Crassus was forced to leave and eventually join up with Sulla in Greece.
 Metellus acted as propraetorian governor of the province, but this was unrecognized by Cinna and his regime at Rome.
 Nevertheless, it wasn't until 84 BC that the Marians at Rome were able to send out their own governor, Gaius Fabius Hadrianus.
-Upon his arrival, he drove out Metellus Pius who fled to Numidia; pursued here, he and the Numidian king Hiempsal II were forced to flee onwards to Mauretania.
-From here, Metellus Pius made his way to Liguria (in North-Western Italy) by late 84 BC or early 83 BC.
+Upon his arrival, he drove out Metellus who fled to Numidia; pursued here, he and the Numidian king Hiempsal II were forced to flee onwards to Mauretania.
+From here, Metellus made his way to Liguria (in North-Western Italy) by late 84 BC or early 83 BC.

-By 83 BC, Sulla had returned from the east and was marching slowly to Rome for his confrontation with the Marian regime.
-Moving quickly, Metellus Pius was the first to meet him along the Via Appia, bringing new troops with him.
+By 83 BC, Sulla had returned from the east and was slowly marching towards Rome for his confrontation with the Marian regime.
+Moving quickly, Metellus was the first to meet him along the Via Appia, bringing new troops with him.
 He, like many of the aristocracy, only joined Sulla when it was prudent to do so, and not because they approved of his measures, such as his first march on Rome.
 Regardless, recognizing Metellus as possessing propraetorian imperium and his influence as a member of the powerful Metellan faction, Sulla made him his principal subordinate.
-By July 83 BC, the Senate, under the direction of the consul Gnaeus Papirius Carbo, declared Metellus Pius a public enemy.
+By July 83 BC, the Senate, under the direction of the consul Gnaeus Papirius Carbo, declared Metellus a public enemy.

-In 82 BC, Sulla sent him to secure the northern parts of Italy, he was accompanied by young Pompey Magnus, Marcus Crassus and Marcus Lucullus.
-Metellus attacked and defeated Gaius Carrinas in Picenum.
-He then achieved a victory over the consul Papirius Carbo and his general Gaius Norbanus at Faventia, pacifying Cisalpine Gaul for Sulla.
-With Sulla's victory in 82 BC, he began rewarding his supporters, and made Metellus Pius the Pontifex Maximus in 81 BC, following the murder of Quintus Mucius Scaevola Pontifex.
+In 82 BC, Sulla sent him to secure the northern parts of Italy, he was accompanied by a young Pompey Magnus, Marcus Crassus and Marcus Lucullus.
+Metellus defeated Carbo's lieutenant, the praetor Gaius Carrinas, in a six-hour battle at the river Aesis, only to be blockaded by Carbo himself.
+When word of Sulla's victory at the Battle of Sacriportus reached them, Carbo retreated to his base at Ariminium, severely harassed by Pompey who acted as Metellus's cavalry commander.
+Some time later Metellus defeated Gaius Marcius Censorinus, another one of Carbo's lieutenants, Pompey's cavalry caught Censorinus's fleeing troops outside their base at Sena Gallica, defeating them and plundering the town.
+Metellus then achieved a victory over the consul Carbo and his general Gaius Norbanus at Faventia, pacifying Cisalpine Gaul for Sulla.
+With Sulla's victory in 82 BC, he began rewarding his supporters, and made Metellus the Pontifex Maximus in 81 BC, following the murder of Quintus Mucius Scaevola Pontifex.
 He was also a Monetalis from 82 BC to 80 BC.

 During this entire period, he was shown to be one of Sulla's best subordinates.
-An optimate and traditionalist he was a natural supporter of the Senate's prerogatives, he had no other objective apart from fighting the populism of Marius and Cinna, and did not participate in the atrocious violence during the reign of the dictatorship of Sulla.
 Finally in 80 BC, he was appointed consul alongside Sulla.
 Metellus Pius used his position to reward Quintus Calidius, who had helped bring his father back, by supporting his bid for the praetorship.